0gb-us/0gb.us_game/0gb.us_game/README.txt

   --==-- Usability fixes:  --==--

 Usability fixes may also be added to this game, provided they adhere to the basic rules imposed by this game's development.
-In addition, the following plugins from minetest_game are not included:
+In addition, the following plugins from common are not included:

 * wool and dye: These two shouldn't even be in minetest_game anyway, as there is no way to obtain them.
 New players type "/mods", see wool, and say "Wool is installed.
 How do I get it?".
 All these two do by default is cause confusion.
 * creative: While it makes sense to have creative in minetest_game, there was no point in including it on my non-creative server.